 The TRIP data collection, use, and disclosure is based on legal authority.
 The TRIP collects, uses, and discloses information responsibly and ethically, avoiding discrimination, deception, or harm.
 The TRIP follows privacy laws to safeguard the confidentiality of data.
-The TRIP's privacy practices are also guided by Office of the Chief Information Officer (OCIO) Policy 141.10 and the Washington State Agency Privacy Principles.
-Additionally, per Revised Code of Washington (RCW) 42.48, the WSIRB is responsible for providing the requisite regulatory review, approval and oversight of research that may involve these state agencies' clients, beneficiaries, patients, wards and state agency employees or these individuals' state agency personal records, in order to ensure the protection of the rights and welfare of human subjects of research.
-The TRIP implements this by complying with state and federal guidelines such as OCIO Policy 141.10 and RCW 42.48.
+The TRIP's privacy practices are also guided by OCIO Policy 141.10 and the Washington State Agency Privacy Principles.
+Additionally, per RCW 42.48, the WSIRB is responsible for providing the requisite regulatory review, approval and oversight of research that may involve these state agencies' clients, beneficiaries, patients, wards and state agency employees or these individuals' state agency personal records, in order to ensure the protection of the rights and welfare of human subjects of research.
+According to the WSIRB, "a database or a collection of databases that have been created or organized to facilitate the conduct of multiple research studies, including future studies not yet envisioned ... and it may also have been created for other purposes in addition to research ... extracts of these collections intended for use for multiple research studies may be deemed research registries" (37).
+We collect, use, and disclose information responsibly and ethically, avoiding discrimination, deception, or harm.
+We follow privacy laws to safeguard the confidentiality of data.